 - Repeat daily for a month or until you see a change

 Mixture Of Almond And Milk

 Hyperpigmentation can be both the cause for and the result of dry skin.
 Almonds are known to possess fatty acids that restore the nutrients to your skin making it plump and healthy.
-Milk, on the other hand, has lightening and brightening properties that are a must when it comes to getting rid of pigmentation.
+Milk, on the other hand, has brightening properties that are a must when it comes to getting rid of pigmentation.

 - Soak a handful of almonds in raw milk overnight

 - Use the concentrated almond milk and apply directly to your skin

 - Rinse with warm water after 10-15 minutes

 - Repeat daily for 3-4 weeks and you will see brighter, more hydrated skin

 There has been enough research to prove that Vitamin E neutralises the effects of UV radiation and repairs skin.
 Since we know that the sun's harmful UV rays are the cause of expedited melanin production, this remedy is a keeper.
 Vitamin E capsules are readily available at all chemists, so procuring them won't be a tough task.

 - Puncture 2-3 Vitamin E capsules and pour the contents out into a bowl containing 2-3 drops of castor oil